Raksi

-Raksi (Devanagari: रक्सी) (Hengmawa/Hengma, Sijongwaa aara, Nepal Bhasa: aila) is the Nepali term for a traditional distilled alcoholic beverage in Nepal, India (Darjeeling, Sikkim) and Tibet.
-It is often made at home.
+Raksi (रक्सी; Hengmawa/Hengma; Newar: Aila; Limbu: Sijongwaa aara) is a traditional alcoholic beverage widely consumed in Nepal.
+It is a distilled liquor made from fermented grains such as rice, millet, barley, or wheat, and is often prepared using homemade, traditional methods.
+Raksi holds a deep cultural significance and is commonly consumed by Nepalese people during festivals, rituals, and social gatherings.

 Raksi is a strong drink, clear like vodka or gin, tasting somewhat like Japanese sake.
 It is usually made from kodo millet or rice; different grains produce different flavors.
 It is made by distilling a chhaang, a brewed alcoholic drink.

 The Limbus and Kirati people, for whom it is a traditional beverage, drink tongba and raksi served with pieces of pork, water buffalo or goat meat sekuwa.
 For the Newars, aila is indispensable during festivals and various religious rituals as libation, prasad or sagan.